brewlabs/sendpress/readme.txt

 == Changelog ==

+= 0.9.9.9.1 - 2014.5.14 =
+* Fix: Javascript error on some pages
+* Fix: CSS fixes for views
+* Fix: TinyMCE error fix
+* New: DB Support for PRO
+* New: Stats caching to reduce db load
+* Update: Passed 100K Downloads - Thanks for using SendPress

 = 0.9.9.9 - 2014.5.8 =
 * Fix: Role list sync updated
 * Fix: CSS Update for Widget Form